 The nor’easter was forecast to drop as much as 5 inches of snow in New York City and surrounding areas, with winds gusting to as much as 45 miles an hour, according to the National Weather Service.
 As of 10 p.m., the agency had recorded almost 4 inches in Central Park, while more than 7 inches had fallen in Ridgefield, New Jersey, and parts of Nassau County, New York.

 In the Jamaica Estates section of Queens, trees and branches weakened by Sandy came crashing down under the snow, joining dozens of others snapped by Sandy.
 Temperatures fell to near freezing.

-United Continental Holdings Inc. (UAL), the world’s biggest air carrier, and AMR Corp.
-(AAMRQ)’s American Airlines reported disruptions from the storm.
+United Continental Holdings Inc. (UAL:US), the world’s biggest air carrier, and AMR Corp.
+(AAMRQ:US)’s American Airlines reported disruptions from the storm.
 Both carriers suspended most New York-area flights for 24 hours.

 United said long-haul international service and flights to other domestic airports from New Jersey’s Newark Liberty International Airport were continuing while others were halted there and at New York’s LaGuardia Airport and John F. Kennedy International Airport at midday.

 In suburban Nassau County, Mangano issued an evacuation order on Nov.
 6 for low-lying areas exposed to storm surges, and urged residents to move to one of eight shelters.
 Flooding also may affect coastal areas from Delaware to Connecticut.